 And so, under Blackfriars Bridge, on the north side of which our second ‘lost’ river the River Fleet meets the Thames.
 It is a rather unassuming arch hidden under the bridge on the other side, so rather hard to see, but here’s a picture:

 In the 1920s The Liebig Extract of Meat Company, makers of the OXO cube, took over an old power station on the wharf just beyond the bridge as their UK base.
-They incorporated the design as windows on the old tower to get around a ban on skyline advertising, which to this day remains a major landmark.
+They incorporated the design as windows on the old tower to get around a ban on skyline advertising, and to this day it remains a major landmark.

-The residents of the network of streets adjacent to Coin Street, on the other side of Bernie Spain Gardens, comprised a mix of people, including families who’d lived there for generations and young professionals like.
-Bernie Spain was central in mobilising this group to oppose the plans to re-develop the district commercially, as proposed in the 1970s.
+The residents of the network of streets adjacent to Coin Street, on the other side of Bernie Spain Gardens, comprised a mix of people, including families who’d lived there for generations and young professionals like Bernie Spain, who was central in mobilising this group to oppose the plans to re-develop the district commercially, as proposed in the 1970s.
 The Coin Street Action Group was set up and formulated proposals for an alternative scheme, which included affordable family housing, a new riverside park and walkway, managed workshops, shops, and cultural and leisure facilities.

 In 1984, the pressure paid off and the developers withdrew and sold the site to the council.
 The Action Group obtained a loan and bought the entire 13-acre site.
 They formed Coin Street Community Builders and set about realising their alternative vision.
 From 1984 to 1988 they oversaw the demolition of derelict buildings and the completion of a new riverside walkway, opening up spectacular views across to St Paul’s and the City.
 In 1988, a riverside park was laid over an old cold storage site spanning both sides of the Upper Ground.
 In acknowledgement of her pioneering community work and love of gardening, the park was named after Bernie and was opened to the public in 1988.
 What an amazing achievement, that we all benefit from as we walk along the banks of the river.

 Architectural opinion wasn’t just split in our family at the time of construction.
 Even enthusiastic advocates of the Modern Movement such as Pevsner found the Béton brut concrete both inside and out overbearing.
 Prince Charles was at it again with his pithy rejoinders, describing the building as “a clever way of building a nuclear power station in the middle of London without anyone objecting”.
-Sir John Betjeman, however, a man not noted for his enthusiasm for the modern, was effusive in his praise and wrote to Lasdun stating that he “gasped with delight at the cube of your theatre in the pale blue sky and a glimpse of St. Paul’s to the south of it.
+Sir John Betjeman, however, a man not noted for his enthusiasm for the modern, was effusive in his praise and wrote to Lasdun stating that he “gasped with delight at the cube of your theatre in the pale blue sky and a glimpse of St. Paul’s to the north of it.
 It is a lovely work and so good from so many angles…it has that inevitable and finished look that great work does.”